-The rise in the number of certified organisations has increased the demand for specially trained staff needed to meet the requirements of ISO-MSS.
-For example, the increasing importance of ISO 27001 has highlighted the severe information security skills shortage, while the advent of ISO 27701 is sure to do the same for the data protection field.
+The rise in the number of certified organisations has increased the demand for specially trained staff.
+For example, the increasing importance of ISO 27001 has highlighted the severe information security skills shortage.
+The arrival of ISO 27701 is sure to do the same for the data protection field.

 One requirement common to all ISO-MSS, and also requiring skilled employees, is the need to perform internal audits.
 Mandated by Clause 9 – Performance Evaluation, certified organisations are required maintain an internal audit programme (or programmes, management system depending).
-It must be noted that this requirement is separate from the need to undertake certification audits and continuing assessment visits!
+It must be noted that this requirement is separate from the need to undertake certification audits!

-Needless to say, because the subject of your organisation’s internal audit programme is the breadth of the management system itself, this is no easy requirement to satisfy.
-Many organisations without internal audit teams turn to third parties to provide this capability (and for small organisations, this may well be the most practical course).
-Furthermore, the nature of this requirement often leads organisations to view it as a simple box ticking exercise of little wider utility.
+This is a difficult requirement to satisfy.
+Many organisations without internal audit teams turn to third parties to provide this capability.
+For small organisations, using external auditors may well be the most practical course.
+Furthermore, the nature of this requirement often leads organisations to view it as a simple box ticking exercise

 Why does my organisation need to conduct an Internal Audit?

 As mentioned above, the requirement to perform internal audits is common to all ISO-MSS.
-This is because Clause 9 – Performance Evaluation, which contains the internal audit provision, is part of ISO’s MSS High-Level Structure (HLS).
+This is because Clause 9 – Performance Evaluation, is part of ISO’s MSS High-Level Structure (HLS).

 Finalised in 2015, the HLS is a set of 10 clauses that all ISO management systems are required to use.
-This is so that all management systems will have a familiar design, and will also enable greater integration between systems of different disciplines (e.g. Quality Control and Environmental Management).
-The HLS will use the same core text for every management system, plus subject matter specific text that will be added depending on the focus of the management system.
+This is so that all management systems will have a familiar design.
+But it also enables greater integration between systems of different disciplines (e.g. Quality Control and Environmental Management).

-Therefore all organisations looking to achieve certification against an ISO MSS have no choice but to establish an internal audit function, along with other general performance evaluation systems as outlined in Clause 9 (plus domain specific requirements such as the need to monitor customer satisfaction in ISO 9001).
+Therefore all organisations looking to achieve certification against an ISO MSS have to establish an internal audit function.
+They must also implement other general performance evaluation systems as outlined in Clause 9.

 What are the Internal Audit Requirements?